 Option 1: Temporary Resident Permit (TRP)

-A TRP under IRPA s.24(1) can be issued even when you have multiple convictions.
-There is no minimum waiting period — you can apply as soon as you have a compelling reason to enter Canada.
+A TRP under IRPA s.24(1) can be issued even when you have multiple convictions, and even when not enough time has passed for rehabilitation.
+There is no minimum waiting period; the test is whether your need to enter is judged to outweigh the risk.
+An officer decides each TRP at their discretion.
 Key considerations for multi-conviction TRP applications:

-• Evidence of rehabilitation is critical — more so than single-conviction cases
+- ✓ Evidence of rehabilitation matters, often more than in single-conviction cases

 Option 2: Criminal Rehabilitation (Permanent Solution)

-Criminal Rehabilitation under IRPA s.36(3)(c) is available for multiple convictions once 5 years have passed since all sentence conditions for all offences are fully completed.
+Criminal Rehabilitation under IRPA s.36(3)(c) is the application-based route, available regardless of how many convictions you have, once at least 5 years have passed since all sentence conditions for all offences are fully completed.
+Once granted it is permanent for the offences covered.
 Key points:

-• 5-year clock starts from the later of all sentence completions
+- ✓ The 5-year clock starts the day after the latest of all your sentence completions

-• Multiple-conviction applications receive more rigorous review; strong rehabilitation evidence is essential
+- ✓ Multiple-conviction applications generally receive more rigorous review, so strong, documented rehabilitation evidence is important

-Important: If any of your multiple convictions maps to a Canadian offence with a 10-year+ maximum, the entire Criminal Rehabilitation application is assessed under the serious criminality rules ($1,000 fee, higher bar for approval).
-This applies even if the other convictions are minor.
+Important: Important: if any one of your convictions maps to a Canadian offence with a maximum of 10 years or more (serious criminality), the Criminal Rehabilitation application is generally assessed under the serious-criminality rules: the higher $1,231 fee and a higher bar for approval.
+This can apply even when your other convictions are minor.
+Confirm equivalency and the current fee before relying on a figure.

 How to Approach the Border with Multiple Convictions